Shine (1910 song)

-As a member of The Hoboken Four, Frank Sinatra sang this song in 1935 on Major Bowes Amateur Hour.
+As a member of the Hoboken Four, Frank Sinatra sang this song in 1935 on the Major Bowes Amateur Hour.

 Albert Nicholas, clarinet, with The Big Chief Jazz Band recorded it in Oslo on August 29, 1955.
-Released on the 78 rpm record Philips P 53037 H.
+It was released on the 78 rpm record Philips P 53037 H.

 Joe Brown and The Bruvvers recorded the song in 1961 and reached the British charts with a peak position of No. 33.

 Anne Murray included this song on her 1976 Capitol Records album, Keeping in Touch.

 Ry Cooder recorded the song complete with introduction in 1978 (see below).

 Spanish vocal quartet Los Rosillo, recorded a Spanish version, with the original spoken intro, in their debut album in 1988.

 Louis Armstrong version

 The song was performed in a film short A Rhapsody in Black and Blue by Armstrong.
 The 1931 recording by Armstrong with his Sebastian New Cotton Club Orchestra is a subset of the complete lyric of the 1910 version and the expanded later version, with added scat singing and long instrumental ending: